Back we are with, you know, I just told a broadcast engineer, okay, standby soundbites 29, 9, and 10.

 In fact, the story says this guy called Nancy Pelosi for assistance, which might prove beneficial.

-So loyal Obama supporters canceled by Obamacare, remaining loyal Obama supporters, lowering their standard of living to qualify for freebies.
+So loyal Obama supporters canceled by Obamacare, remaining loyal Obama supporters, lowering their standard of living to qualify for freebies, and talking about what a great guy Obama is.

 And that's, folks, this is these are low information.

-These are just died in the wool.
+These are just dyed in the wool.

-These are income poops.
+These are nincome poops.

 There's no amount of reality that's going to ever wake people like this up.